renagc/42_cpp/README.md

-Of course!
-I'd be happy to guide you through Module00 of C++.
-Let's start with an explanation of each topic along with simple examples:

 ### Introduction to C++

 C++ is a powerful, general-purpose programming language that builds upon the foundation of C. It allows you to write efficient and high-performance code while also supporting object-oriented programming principles.